Dodexq/Dodexq/README.md

 - 👀 I’m interested in DevOps
 - 🌱 I’m currently learning Python, Linux, Git, Vagrant, Maven, Doker, Kubernetes, Jankins
 - 💞️ I’m looking to collaborate on None
-- 📫 How to reach me dodexpwnz@gmail.com ore Dodexq on Telegram
+- 📫 How to reach me dodexpwnz@gmail.com or Dodexq on Telegram

 <!---
 Dodexq/Dodexq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.